Early Christianity: Jerusalem

 In the 2nd century, Roman Emperor Hadrian rebuilt Jerusalem as a Pagan city and renamed it Aelia Capitolina, erecting statues of Jupiter and himself on the site of the former Jewish Temple, the Temple Mount.
-In the years 132–136 AD, Bar Kokhba led an unsuccessful revolt as a Jewish Messiah claimant, but Christians refused to acknowledge him as such.
+In the years AD 132–136, Bar Kokhba led an unsuccessful revolt as a Jewish Messiah claimant, but Christians refused to acknowledge him as such.
 When Bar Kokhba was defeated, Hadrian barred Jews from the city, except for the day of Tisha B'Av, thus the subsequent Jerusalem bishops were Gentiles ("uncircumcised") for the first time.

 The general significance of Jerusalem to Christians entered a period of decline during the persecution of Christians in the Roman Empire.
-According to the Catholic Encyclopedia, it is traditionally believed the Jerusalem Christians waited out the Jewish–Roman wars (66–135 AD) in Pella in the Decapolis.
+According to Eusebius, Jerusalem Christians escaped to Pella, in the Decapolis (Transjordan), at the beginning of the First Jewish–Roman War in AD 66.
 Jerusalem's bishops became suffragans (subordinates) of the Metropolitan bishop in nearby Caesarea, Interest in Jerusalem resumed with the pilgrimage of the Roman Empress Helena to the Holy Land (c.
 326–328 AD).
 According to the church historian Socrates of Constantinople, Helena (with the assistance of Bishop Macarius of Jerusalem) claimed to have found the cross of Christ, after removing a Temple to Venus (attributed to Hadrian) that had been built over the site.
-Jerusalem had received special recognition in Canon VII of the First Council of Nicaea in 325 AD.
+Jerusalem had received special recognition in Canon VII of the First Council of Nicaea in AD 325.
 The traditional founding date for the Brotherhood of the Holy Sepulchre (which guards the Christian Holy places in the Holy Land) is 313, which corresponds with the date of the Edict of Milan promulgated by the Roman Emperor Constantine the Great, which legalized Christianity in the Roman Empire.
 Jerusalem was later named as one of the Pentarchy, but this was never accepted by the Church of Rome.
 (See also: East–West Schism#Prospects for reconciliation).

 Antioch

-Antioch, a major center of Hellenistic Greece, and the third-most important city of the Roman Empire, then part of Syria Province, today a ruin near Antakya, Turkey, was where Christians were first called Christians and also the location of the Incident at Antioch.
-It was the site of an early church, traditionally said to be founded by Peter who is considered the first bishop.
+Antioch (modern Antakya, Turkey) was the capital of the Roman province of Syria and a center of Greek culture in the Eastern Mediterranean, as well as a key locus of trade that made it the third-most important city of the Roman Empire.
+In the Book of Acts, it is said that it was at Antioch where followers of Jesus were first called Christians; it was also the location of the Incident at Antioch, described in the Epistle to the Galatians.
+It was the site of an early church traditionally said to be founded by Peter; later traditions also attributed the role of Bishop of Antioch as first being held by Peter.
 The Gospel of Matthew and the Apostolic Constitutions may have been written there.
 The church father Ignatius of Antioch was its third bishop.
 The School of Antioch, founded in 270, was one of two major centers of early church learning.
 The Curetonian Gospels and the Syriac Sinaiticus are two early (pre-Peshitta) New Testament text types associated with Syriac Christianity.
 It was one of the three whose bishops were recognized at the First Council of Nicaea (325) as exercising jurisdiction over the adjoining territories.